Grey Wagtail Motacilla cinerea 灰鶺鴒

 Jan.
 2004, John and Jemi Holmes.

 17-20 cm.
 Differs from other wagtails in having drawn-out rear, constantly moved up and down, which is accentuated by its long tail.
 The upperparts are largely grey, with yellowish rump and uppertail coverts.
-The wings are dark grey apart from obvious broad white edges to tertials and narrow often indistinct wing bars, and the legs are pale pinkish.
+The wings are dark grey apart from narrow, often indistinct wing bars, and the legs are pale pinkish.
+Tertial moult on winter birds often exposes white inner secondaries.

 Apr.
 2008, James Lam.
 Male.